-If by reason of extraordinary circumstances, an American national is forced into the formalities of citizenship of another country, the sine quanton of expatriation is lacking.
-There is no authentic abandonment of his own nationality,
+If by reason of extraordinary circumstances, an American national is forced into the formalities of citizenship of another country, the sine gua non of expatriation is lacking.
+There is no authentic abandonment of his own nationality.

 Where one pleads the duress of family devotion, the courts have made clear that only very unusual circumstances excuse performance of an expatriative act.
-See Ryckman Acheson, 106 F. Supp.
+See Ryckman v.
+Acneson, 106 F.Supp.
 739 (S.D.
 Tex.
 1952).
-There a naturalized United States citizen who returned to and remained in her birthplace to care €or a bed-ridden mother, did not forfeit her citizenship under the statute then applicable to naturalized citizens, because the reason that forced her to stay in Canada filial duty - was, the court held, equatable to duress. also Mendelsohn v.
+There a naturalized United Scates citizen who returned to and remained in her construction by care for a bed-ridden mother, did not forfeit her citizenship under the statute then applicable to naturalized citizens, because the reason that forced her to stay in Canada filial duty - was, the court held, equatable to duress.
+See also Mendelsohn v.
 Dulles, 207 F.2d 37 (D.C.
 Cir.
 1953), where the plaintiff, a naturalized citizen, remained abroad, in excess of the time then allowed naturalized citizens, to care for his wife whose illness was so disabling as to prevent travel.
-The court held that he acted "under the coercion of devotion, which was just as compelling as physical restraint."
+The court held that he acted "under the coercion of marital devotion, which was just as compelling as physical restraint."
 207 F.2d at 39.